ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 No longer looking exclusively at vanilla Codex regressions, I wanted to see what was stopping us from hitting 86 or 88/89.

-Long story short, the tail end of tasks in Terminal Bench 2.1 are poorly specified, and that's the reason we're seeing Mythos, GPT-5.6, etc. top out around 88.8% without more specialized machinery.
+Long story short, the tail end of tasks in Terminal Bench 2.1 is poorly specified, and that's the reason we're seeing Mythos, GPT-5.6, etc. top out around 88.8% without more specialized machinery.

-> The direction needed to perform better in one task, actively harms progress in another.
+> The direction needed to perform better in one task actively harms progress in another.

 An example of this is `make-mips-interpreter` which informs the agent that the _"I (the user) will check that you booted doom correctly"_